 9 payments of £200 on the 1st of each month April 2021 to December 2021 (to be set up as a standing order).

 How to apply and Payment

 The course costs £2300.
 A non-refundable deposit of £500 is required to secure your place.
-The remainder (£1800) is due in 12 instalments of £150 payable of the first of each month January to December 2020.
+The remainder (£1800) is due in 9 instalments of £200 payable on the first of each month April to December 2021.
 Payment via BACS.

 Included in the price: